Skip to main content

 An access control method in which attributes can be modified for the needs of a particular user without creating a new role.

 The ABAC model provides you with the opportunity to describe a business rule of any complexity.
 For example, you can allow employees to access certain data only during work hours.
-On the downside, specifying and maintaining such complex policies makes an ABAC system challenging to configure.
+On the downside, specifying and maintaining such complex policies makes an ABAC system challenging to configure and maintain.

 6. Manage shared accounts